 Drink plenty of fluids.
 If many teeth have been extracted, the blood lost at this time needs to be replaced.
 Drink at least six glasses of liquid the first day.

 Do not rinse your mouth for the first post-operative day, or while there is bleeding.
-After the first day, use a warm salt water rinse every 4 hours and following meals to flush out particles of food and debris that may lodge in the operated area.
-(One half teaspoon of salt in a glass of lukewarm water.).
+After the first day, use warm salt water rinse every 4 hours and following meals to flush out particles of food and debris that may lodge in the operated area.
+(One-half teaspoon of salt in a glass of lukewarm water.).
 After you have seen your dentist for denture adjustment, take out denture and rinse 3 to 4 times a day.

 Restrict your diet to liquids and soft foods, which are comfortable for you to eat.
 As the wounds heal, you will be able to advance your diet.